mdyzma/mdyzma.github.io/_posts/2017-03-03-jupyter-notebook-lab-book.md

 $$ x = \frac{(absorbance - intercept)}{slope} = \frac{(absorbance - 0.1760)}{0.0124}$$

-FOr third degree polynomial it is little bit more complicated and beyond scope of this simple tutorial.
-Lets just summarize, that ror given
+FOr third degree polynomial it is little bit more complicated.
+Very crude approach is usage of Cardano's formula.